 Smart Traffic absolutely makes optimization easier and faster for marketers who previously never had the time (or experience) to run A/B tests.
 It took me under two hours to set up and launch these experiments, and we’re already seeing some pretty impressive results just over a month later.

 While the ecommerce lookbook page is still optimizing, the SaaS ebook page is showing a 12% lift in conversions compared to evenly splitting traffic among all these variants.
 And this is after only a month—the algorithm will keep improving to get us even better results over time.
-(Like a fine wine, or that suspiciously old cheese in my fridge.)
+(Update: six months later, the lift in conversions has hit over 50%.)